eldday/webresume/README.md

 # RESUME BUILDING WEB APPLICATION
-A set of PHP scripts that automatically build and present an interactive resume that has the following capabilities:
+A set of PHP scripts that automatically build and present an interactive resume.

 # What it does